 Skip to main content

 Tau-Bench measures how well an agent can act as a customer service representative — reading a policy wiki, using data-access tools, and satisfying a simulated user request without violating business rules.
-Tasks are graded by comparing the final database state against a ground-truth action sequence.
+Tasks are graded by comparing the final database state against a ground-truth action sequence (an action is a normalized tool invocation emitted by the policy).
 An agent scores 1.0 only when its tool calls produce exactly the right state transitions and its responses contain all required output values.
 QitOS ships TauBenchAdapter and a self-contained runtime (TauRuntimeEnv) so you can run Tau-Bench without installing the upstream tau_bench package.
 All task data, tools, wiki, and rules are vendored under qitos.benchmark.tau_bench.port.

 Environments